Koning Eizenberg Architecture

 Koning Eizenberg Architecture (KEA) is an architecture firm located in Santa Monica, California established in 1981.
 The firm is recognized for a range of project types including: adaptive reuse of historic buildings, educational facilities, community places, and housing.
 Principals Hank Koning, Julie Eizenberg, Brian Lane, and Nathan Bishop work collaboratively with developers, cities and not-for-profit clients.
-Their work has been published extensively both in the US and abroad, and has earned over 125 awards for design, sustainability and historic preservation.
+Their work has been published extensively both in the US and abroad, and has earned over 200 awards for design, sustainability and historic preservation.

-Koning Eizenberg Architecture’s work has been included in academic and popular publications including USA:Modern Architectures in History and A Guide to Contemporary Architecture in America Vol. 1.
+Koning Eizenberg Architecture's work has been included in academic and popular publications including USA:Modern Architectures in History and A Guide to Contemporary Architecture in America Vol. 1.
 Koning Eizenberg projects have also been published in magazines including I.D., Metropolitan Home, Architectural Record, Travel + Leisure, Residential Architect, Vanity Fair, Metropolis, and Abitare, as well as in two monographs, Koning Eizenberg Buildings and Architecture isn’t just for special occasions.

 Sustainable architecture

 In the 1980s, Koning Eizenberg Architecture began using sustainable features in their designs such as passive cooling, healthy building strategies, and sustainable water management techniques.
 In 1999 Koning Eizenberg designed and built their current studio as a demonstration project in economy and sustainability.
-Their office is recognized by the architectural community as well as the city of Santa Monica and state of California for its contribution to environmental responsiveness.
+Their office is recognized by the architectural community as well as the city of Santa Monica and the state of California for its contribution to environmental responsiveness.

 Koning Eizenberg's sustainably oriented projects include LEED projects like the Children's Museum of Pittsburgh, the largest LEED Silver Museum in the United States, and Virginia Avenue Park (Santa Monica, California), the first LEED accredited park to be completed in the US, with a LEED Silver certification.